indoorequal/indoorequal/README.md

 All code in this repository is under the [BSD license](./LICENSE.md) and the cartography decisions encoded in the schema and SQL are licensed under [CC-BY](./LICENSE.md).

-Products or services using maps derived from Indoor Equal schema need to visibly credit "IndoorEqual.org" and "OpenMapTiles.org" or reference "Indoor Equal" and "OpenMapTiles" with a link to https://indoorequal.org/ and https://openmaptiles.org/.
+Products or services using maps derived from Indoor Equal schema need to visibly credit "IndoorEqual.org" and "OpenMapTiles.org" or reference "indoor=" and "OpenMapTiles" with a link to https://indoorequal.org/ and https://openmaptiles.org/.
 Exceptions to attribution requirement can be granted on request.

 For a browsable electronic map based on Indoor Equal, OpenMapTiles and OpenStreetMap data, the credit should appear in the corner of the map.
 For example: